Yummy Fur (comics): Disgust/The Playboy

 Narrated by a winged, not-so-angelic version of himself, the story details Brown's experiences as an adolescent obsessed with the Playmates in Playboy magazine, while wracked with guilt over his obsessive masturbation, and later his difficulty relating to women as an adult.
 The story is the source of some controversy, as it graphically depicted a minor masturbating and ejaculating and was also seen by some women to defend pornography.

 The story appeared in issues #21–23 of Yummy Fur and was originally titled Disgust and later The Playboy Stories.
 The story was collected in 1992 under the title The Playboy.

 Fuck (or I Never Liked You)

 Another tale of Brown's adolescence.
 Brown has trouble relating with the opposite sex, even when they are the ones trying to connect with him.
 He is an awkward teenager who never swears, which is picked up by some of the other boys in his school, who constantly pick on him and try to get him to swear.

 The story also depicts the final days of Brown's mother when he was 17.
 Brown is a difficult son, and has trouble expressing his affection for her.
-She suffers from schizophrenia and dies in the hospital after falling down the stairs.
+She has schizophrenia and dies in the hospital after falling down the stairs.

 Originally titled Fuck, the story was retitled I Never Liked You when collected.